pawelpaszki/Image-Clipper/README.md

 # Image-Clipper

-This application after completed, created using Java Swing, will allow to:
+This application will be (is) created using Java Swing and will allow (allows) to:
 - highlight a part of loaded image (any shape)
 - copy that part and paste it into another loaded picture into specified place
 - save the picture with inserted part from other picture